 - about 2 cups sugar

 Combine all ingredients; allow the prepped plums to macerate in the refrigerator for 12-24 hours in a non-reactive pot.
 Bring the mixture slowly to a boil, then cook rapidly to, or almost to, the gelling point (again, 220°F at sea level).
 Stir constantly to prevent sticking or burning.
-Ladle hot jam into sterilized half or quarter pint jars and process for 10 minutes in a boiling water bath canner.
+Ladle hot jam into sterilized half or quarter pint jars, leaving 1/4″ headspace; process for 10 minutes in a boiling water bath canner.